zacklovesmacs/STRAP/README.md

 # STRAP (Stow Rate Analyzer Program)

+UPDATE: Please check out the PyInstaller-APP branch for a Python-Independent version of this program.

 Calculates given rates and displays them in a formatted excel spreadsheet for users.

 How to use: